DarrenKirby/cozenage/docs/source/howto/running.rst

 How to run Cozenage
 ===================

-Cozenage provides both a file runner for evaluating Scheme code in external files, and a fully-featured interactive :abbr:`REPL (Read-Eval-Print Loop)` which allows for experimentation and quick discovery.
+Cozenage provides both a file runner for evaluating code in external files, and a fully-featured interactive :abbr:`REPL (Read-Eval-Print Loop)` which allows for experimentation and quick discovery.
 These two methods of running Cozenage will be treated in order, after a short introduction to command-line flags which affect the operation of both.
-Note that by default, Cozenage loads the definitions from R7RS ``(scheme base)`` in both file runner and REPL mode.
-All other R7RS Scheme libraries must be imported as usual.

 Cozenage command line flags
 ---------------------------